baby636/p2pvps-client/client/rpi/flash-storage/README.md

 1. Follow steps 1 through 11 for the [simple client](../simple).

+2. Create a new mount point with this command:

+`sudo mkdir /media/usb`

-2. By default, flash drives plugged into the Raspberry Pi's USB port are identified as */dev/sda1* by the operating system.
+3. By default, flash drives plugged into the Raspberry Pi's USB port are identified as */dev/sda1* by the operating system.
 Run the following command and note the `PARTUUID` value: